-BETTER CAR ACCIDENT LOANS
+BETTER LAWSUIT LOANS

 Uplift Legal Funding offers low cost car accident loans to plaintiffs involved in pending injury lawsuits.
 Most requests take less than 24 hours for approval.
-Often, we’re able to approve cases within minutes of speaking with your attrorney.
+Often, we’re able to approve cases within minutes of speaking with your attorney.

 Fast and Easy Legal Funding for Your Car Accident Lawsuit

 All types of auto and traffic-related lawsuits qualify for auto accident loans.
 Injury due to the negligence of another driver automatically pre-qualifies you for legal funding from Uplift.
 There are many types of auto accidents, but the most common types include:

 - Bus accidents

 To qualify for a car accident lawsuit advance, you must be over the age of 18, have hired an attorney on a contingency basis, and have a valid legal claim against an insurance company or self-insured entity.

 Bodily injury and other types of damages are necessary in order to estimate the value of a potential accident lawsuit settlement.
 Case value is directly related to the severity of one’s damages.
 Advance amounts depend on the severity of your injury.

 At Uplift Legal Funding, we approve the following types of motor vehicle accident injuries: